TortoiseWolfe/rn_Turtorial_Outline/Road_Map.md

 With **Phases 1–6** completed (including Dexie on Web, SQLite + SecureStore on Native, real-time updates from Supabase, and our offline-first approach), you have a strong foundation.
 The subsequent phases will iteratively merge new features into this codebase rather than adding separate blocks.
 This approach ensures that every enhancement (admin dashboard, CLI scaffolding, advanced roles, social features, and production pipeline) is fully integrated and maintains parity with your existing system.

 Happy building with ScriptHammer!

----

-This updated roadmap should guide future iterations and help ensure that every phase is merged into the current codebase instead of being tacked on as a separate step.